 Fundraising: It costs $60 to process and add each donor to the registry.
 As Gift of Life receives no government funding, these costs are entirely paid for through the contributions of our supporters.
 Anyone can set up a fundraising drive to benefit Gift of Life.

 Social Media: Social media is a powerful tool for educating others.
-Follow us on Facebook, Instagram, Twitter and LinkedIn, and invite your friends to do the same.
+Follow us on Facebook, Instagram, Twitter and LinkedIn, TikTok, and invite your friends to do the same.

 Donor Circles: Donor Circles allow anyone to create a team fundraising page on Gift of Life’s website and invite a group of financial supporters to join your efforts.
 Donor Circles track activity in real time, including the numbers of potential donors sponsored, matches made, and transplants facilitated, as well as offering social media tools.